|by Marcia Malory|

-There are three living species of river dolphin:
+The living species of river dolphin are:

 The Ganges and Indus river dolphin is divided into two subspecies, the Ganges river dolphin (Platanista gangetica gangetica), also known as the susu, and the Indus river dolphin (Platanista gangetica minor), also known as the bhulan.
 The Ganges and Indus river dolphins were once thought to be two distinct species.

-A fourth species, the Chinese river dolphin (Lipotes vexillifer), also known as the Yangtze river dolphin, or baiji, is believed to be extinct.
+The Chinese river dolphin (Lipotes vexillifer), also known as the Yangtze river dolphin, or baiji, is believed to be extinct.

 The other river dolphin species are in danger of extinction.